aaditya1111/Free-tshirts-and--many-swags-for-developers/README.md

 # Free T-shirts, Free Stickers and more for Developers!

-This awesome article contains currently available free tshirts, free stickers and other free swags for developers :smiley: <br>
+This awesome article contains currently available free tshirts, free stickers and other free swags for developers :) <br>
-<i>Entirely coded by me :smiley:</i> <br>
+<i>Entirely coded by me (Aaditya Kumar Rai) :smiley:</i> <br>

 **:envelope: To receive updates in email, [subscribe!](https://mailchi.mp/9dafbae00206/prakash) :envelope:**

-Star :star: the repo for your reference.
+Star :star: the repo for your reference && Follow for being updated with more developer facts.

 Note: Swags with :heavy_check_mark: on it's title has been received by one or more of our collaborators. <br>